Football in Spain

 Spain lifting the 2010 World Cup after defeating the Netherlands.

-UEFA European Championship in 2008, the FIFA World Cup in 2010, and the UEFA European Championship in 2012.
+UEFA European Championship in 2008, the FIFA World Cup in 2010 and 2026, and the UEFA European Championship in 2012.
 They also won the UEFA European Championship in 1964 and in 2024.
-The Spain women's national football team became world champions following their victory in the 2023 FIFA Women's World Cup, therefore making Spain only the second nation after Germany to win both the men's and women's senior World Cup.
+The Spain women's national football team became world champions following their victory in the 2023 FIFA Women's World Cup, therefore making Spain only the second nation after Germany to win both the men's and women's senior World Cup, and the first nation to hold both titles simultaneously.
 In all categories, Spain's men's national teams have won 27 titles in FIFA, UEFA, and Olympic tournaments within the European continent and beyond.
 In qualifying for the UEFA championships, the team ranked highest in the number of shots (227) and possession (70%) and completed with the highest pass percentage (91%) out of all qualifying teams.
 The team was also the first to retain the Henri Delaunay trophy.

 The First Division of the Liga de Fútbol Profesional – commonly known in the English-speaking world as La Liga – is one of the strongest football leagues in both Europe and the world.
 At the club level, Spanish football clubs have won a total of 66 international tournaments.
 They are the most successful in different current European competitions, such as UEFA Champions League, UEFA Super Cup, and UEFA Europa League; and were also the most successful in the extinct Inter-Cities Fairs Cup.

 During its most successful time, Tiki-taka was the characteristic football style of play developed by the Spain national football team (and at the club level, by FC Barcelona).
 This football style is characterized by possessing the ball for large portions of the game and moving the ball quickly from one player to the next, with short and quick passes, keeping the ball away from the opponent, and then delivering an incisive pass to score a goal.

 Professional football in Spain is a sociocultural event that significantly contributes to the Spanish economy in terms of demand and supply.
 In economic terms, during 2013, professional football generated more than €7.6 billion, including direct, indirect, and induced effects, representing 0.75% of the Spanish GDP.
 Moreover, due to the financial crisis in the last few years, many Spanish football clubs in the top two divisions have been facing severe economic troubles due to paying bank debts.
 In addition, the European Union authorities have warned the Spanish authorities to halt public funding of debt-ridden clubs.

 Spain's national futsal team is one of the strongest teams in the world, being six times champion in the UEFA Futsal Championship and two times champion in the FIFA Futsal World Championship.